albertzheng07/Advanced_Lane_Finding/writeup_project.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+In order to calculate the radius curvature of the lane, I calculated the radius using 3 points of each lane.
+I picked the min, max and mean y points along each line and implemented the formula from the following reference (https://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+In order to scale the values to real world values, I converted the pixels to meters and did a poly fit on the scaled meter values in order to get the 3 points in real world values.
+Then, I computed the radius of curvature for both lane lines.
+This can be seen in the code cells 11 and 12.

 ```python
 def get3pointRadius(x1,y1,x2,y2,x3,y3):
     m1 = (y2-y1)/(x2-x1)